 Possible Intimidation of Journalists

 Two Iranian environmental journalists who publicly panned the treatment of Rahbaz and his imprisoned colleagues later conspicuously backtracked, apologizing for their initial comments and expressing support for the Revolutionary Court’s verdict.
-These recantations likely resulted from pressure from the regime, since Iran is one of the world’s worst persecutors of journalists and has previously pressured members of the press to retract or correct pieces critical of the government.
+These recantations likely resulted from coercion by the regime, since Iran is one of the world’s worst persecutors of journalists and has previously pressured members of the press to retract or correct pieces critical of the government.